Harness the power of the green team

-Come up with a 12 month campaign calendar to allow the focus of the Green Team to shift to different topics throughout the year and link these topics to the hotel’s broader sustainability goals.
+Come up with a 12 month campaign calendar to allow the focus of the Green Team to shift to different topics throughout the year and link these topics to the organisation's broader sustainability goals.

 Each meeting should result in an action plan with persons responsible and timelines for completion, together with any associated costs.

 Create subcommittees for passion projects and specific interests

 Encourage team members to take ownership of their own projects to allow them to work on areas that are of particular importance to them.
 For example, one team member might be particularly interested in running a community outreach programme which could run throughout the year alongside other scheduled Green Team initiatives.

 Senior management support

 Senior management must stand behind the actions of the Green Team.
 This means more than just agreeing a budget for their activities.
 In addition to this, there also needs to be a defined reporting structure that links the Team to senior management.
 Most importantly, the Green Team members need to be allocated time within their weekly schedules so they can complete actions from their meetings.

 It can be extremely beneficial to include the head of the Green Team in Management quarterly environmental meetings so that they can act as a conduit between the units.